mc3359/Single-Wire-Keypad/README.md

    key2dac_LUT[ROWS][COLS] and char keys[ROWS][COLS]

 4. LED lits when there is a key press activity.
-If not it will gives heart-beat indication at 1sec rate
+If not it will show heart-beat indication at 1sec rate
 5. Supports hold-repeat key press @ 250ms rate (4 chars per sec)
-6. This solution may replace your conventional single-wire keypad or prolong its life
+6. This solution may replace your conventional single-wire keypad or prolong the keypad life span